We treat ADULTS, ADOLESCENTS and CHILDREN.

 Most clients are referred by their physician, but a referral is not necessary.

 For problems treated, please visit our “Treatment for Common Problems Section”.
-In brief, we provide treatment for the full spectrum of anxiety and mood disorders, as well as for low self-esteem, anger, relational difficulties, sleep disorders, and eating disorders except anorexia.
-We do not treat alcohol or drug addictions, and we are not specialized in the treatment of personality disorders.
+In brief, we provide treatment for the full spectrum of anxiety and mood disorders, OCD, PTSD, as well as for low self-esteem, anger, relational difficulties, grief and infertility, sleep disorders, and eating disorders except anorexia.
+We do NOT treat alcohol or drug addictions, and we are not specialized in the treatment of personality disorders.

 Making the First Contact

-Ms. Ruby Clark, our Clinic Coordinator, is responsible for the initial contact with clients.
+Ms. RUBY CLARK, B.A., our CLINIC COORDINATOR, is responsible for the initial contact with clients.
 You can easily reach her at (514) 485-7772 Monday to Friday from 9:00AM to 4:00PM.
-You may also leave a message for her at any time or e-mail her at firstname.lastname@example.org.
+You may also leave a message for her at any time or e-mail her at INFO@CBTCLINIC.CA

 Our mission is to provide quality and affordable services.
-The fee for service is based on family income, and ranges from $115 to $145.
-For evening appointments (after 5:00 pm), a convenience fee of $25 is added to the cost.
+The fee for service is based on the level of expertise of the therapist, and ranges from $125 for a supervised therapist to $155 for a licensed therapist.
+For evening appointments (after 5:00 pm), a convenience fee of $20 is added to the cost.

 If you have an insurance plan, “Psychological Services” may be covered.
 In general, 30-80% of the fees are covered, to a yearly maximum of $500 to $1,000, depending on the company and the plan.
 Check with your company’s group benefits administrator or your insurance provider for coverage details.
 We will gladly provide you the necessary receipts.

-The goal of the evaluation is to identify your needs and ensure that Cognitive Behavior Therapy is an appropriate and effective treatment.
+Before beginning therapy, it is necessary for to schedule an appointment for an evaluation.
+The goal of the evaluation is to identify your needs, ensure that Cognitive Behavior Therapy is an appropriate and effective treatment, and to determine which one of our psychologists would be the best suited to helping you.

 Your therapist will be pleased to verbally share the results of your evaluation with you in the first therapy session.
 However, please note that the evaluation is part of the therapy process.
 We do not provide a written report or offer psychological evaluation services per se.